inhaucs/inhaucs.github.io/_posts/2019-06-20-seminars-06-20-2019-morning-seminar-ms-presentation-yb-june-20-2019.md

 ### Tate pairing miller algorithm
 {% include articles/figure.html url="/assets/img/byoul/2019/2019062002.png" legend="Tate pairing miller algorithm" %}

+### [Optimal pairing miller algorithm](https://ieeexplore.ieee.org/document/5361495)
 + All the fast algorithms to compute the Weil and Tate pairing on elliptic curves are based on Miller's algorithm.
-### [Optimal pairing miller algorithm](https://ieeexplore.ieee.org/document/5361495)

-{% include articles/figure.html url="/assets/img/byoul/2019/2019062003.png" legend="Optimal pairing miller algorithm" %}
++ The ate pairing [15,17] and its variations [20,21,28] are simply optimized versions of the Tate pairing when restricted to the eigenspaces of Frobenius.

 ### bn256 Optimal ate pairing miller algorithm
 {% include articles/figure.html url="/assets/img/byoul/2019/2019062004.png" legend="bn256 Optimal ate pairing miller algorithm" %}